addy-dclxvi/debian-openbox-fluxbox-dotfiles/README.md

 - **bin** <br /> The only useful command here is gitsetup & gitpush by [Erik Dubois](http://erikdubois.be/quick-easy-way-set-personal-github-repository), the rest are only toys from [Crunchbang Forum](https://crunchbang.org/forums/viewtopic.php?id=13645).

+## Additional Information
+Some of these configs are hardcoded, that mean You need to edit the configs before it would work.
+Like the path and default apps.
+- My username at my machine is addy@freako, so some of these configs path are pointing to ```/home/addy```

+- My wlan id is wlp2s0, and my ethernet id is enp1s0.
+If you find these in the configs, replace them with your own.
+Use ```iwconfig``` to find yours.

+- My fonts are M+ 1mn (for terminal) and Roboto & Noto Sans (for GTK, openbox, panel, and other things that don't need a fixed space font).
+For iconic fonts, depends on what You see inside the config file.

+- My Web Browser is Firefox.

+- My terminal is termite, and Urxvt as spare.

+- My program launcher is rofi.

+- My text editor is Geany.

+- My wallpaper handler is Nitrogen.

+- My screenshooter is scrot, and xfce4-screenshooter as spare.
+You will see that my keybind for printscreen is executing scrot.

+- My music player is ncmpcpp, my media player is VLC.

+- My image viewers are GPicView, Viewnior, and feh (sometimes I use feh as wallpaper handler too).

+- The distro I'm using are BunsenLabs and ARCHLabs.

+- My Window Managers are Openbox, i3-gaps, [Xfwm Standalone](https://github.com/addy-dclxvi/xfwm4-standalone), [Compiz Standalone](https://github.com/addy-dclxvi/compiz-standalone), and still learning how to use herbstluftwm & fvwm.
+Yes, I don't use any complete DE.
+I only pull some of DE component that I find useful for my setup.

+- My panels are tint2 (with executor support), polybar (with libmpdclient support), i3-blocks (for i3bar), and rarely using xfce4-panel.
+I gave up with lemonbar & dzen2.

 ## Package List
 I can't remember one by one what packages need to be installed to make everything works.